Syrian forces enter last rebel bastion near Lebanese border

 INTERNATIONAL APPEALS

-As rebels appeared on the verge of losing another town, opposition leader Ahmad Jarba urged world leaders to fulfill their promises to provide weapons to the Free Syrian Army.
+As rebels appeared on the verge of losing another town, opposition leader Ahmad Jarba urged world leaders to fulfil their promises to provide weapons to the Free Syrian Army.

 "I remind them that the time they are trying to buy today through procrastination will tomorrow put a knife to the neck of the region and peace and security in the world," he said in Istanbul.